Ottershaw: Amenities

 A significant landmark is Christ Church.
 Sir Edward Colebrooke (1813–90), who bought the Ottershaw Park estate in 1859, built the church on his estate as a memorial to his deceased son and heir.
 From its consecration in 1864, it was opened to the local community for worship.

 A junior school here is linked to this church.
 A boarding school for boys, Ottershaw School, was founded in 1948 in Ottershaw Park; it closed in 1980.
 The school buildings were converted for residential use.

 History

 The Ottershaw Society has carried out a comparative, now and then, survey of the village comprising more than 1,000 images (photographs and illustrations) from the mid-19th century to the present time, older residents' memories and various other historical written material.
 The Victoria County History collaborative historians' work captures the village under its Chertsey entries, as with Addlestone, considering in its 1910s edition some ties to Chertsey remained strong.

 Leisure

 Foxhills Golf Club is in the more rural western side of the area.
 The village has two pubs: the Otter, which has a restaurant, and the Castle in Brox Road.
 It also has an Indian restaurant, Three Rooms.

-Ottershaw FC play their home games at Egham Cricket Club and play in the Surrey County Intermediate League Premier (Western) Step 8 of non-league football.
-2016/17 Charity Cup Winners, 2017/18 Surrey County Cup Winners.
-The adult development side play in Guildford & Woking Alliance League Division 1.
+Ottershaw FC play their home games at Egham Cricket Club.
 Homewood parkrun takes place in Ottershaw Memorial Fields each Saturday at 9 am.
 It initially took place in Homewood park, but moved to Ottershaw after 13 events.